HowToThink/HowToThink/source/PvL_05.rst

               Find and return the index of needle in haystack.
               Return -1 if needle does not occur in haystack.
             """
-            for index, letter in enumerate(haystack)
+            for index, letter in enumerate(haystack):
                 if letter == needle:
                     return index
             return -1

-Compare the output of the code above with what Python does itsself with the code below:
+Compare the output of the code above with what Python does itself with the code below:

     .. sourcecode:: python3
         :linenos: